ConfD-Developer/gnmi-tests/README.md

 Robot Framework 6.0.2 (Python 3.8.10 on linux)
 ```

-Actual test-runs require that supplementary gNMI client code (located in `../src`, primarily `confd_gnmi_client.py` module) can be run successfully.
-See the `../README.md` for requirements if you run into some issues.
+Actual test-runs require that supplementary gNMI client code (located in sibling repository [gnmi-tools](https://github.com/ConfD-Developer/gnmi-tools), primarily `confd_gnmi_client.py` module) can be run successfully.
+See the `gnmi-tools`' `README.md` for requirements if you run into some issues.

 *Please note* that the referred README file contains a lot of extra information/details not needed for the test-runs, and we don't imply going through it whole if not needed/interested.